-- the functional technical and specifications to be met by the subsystem and its interfaces vis-à-vis other subsystems.
-If need be, these specifications may vary according to the use of the subsystem, for example according to the categories of line hub and/or vehicles. - the requirements for the content of the • the requirements for the content of the Network Statement, which are set out in Directive 2012/34/EC, Article 27 and Annex IV, - Network Statement, in particular that the IM shall make available, as far as necessary for operation, to any rail transport undertaking operating on its network, the elements relating to the infrastructure characteristics, - the information available on the freight wagon rolling stock and the requirements regarding maintenance from the
+- the functional and technical specifications to be met by the subsystem and its interfaces vis-à-vis other subsystems.
+If need be, these specifications may vary according to the use of the subsystem, for example according to the categories of line hub and/or vehicles. - the requirements for the content of the Network Statement, in particular that the IM shall make available, as far as - the interface to the subsystem Operation and Traffic Management referred to in Article 5(3) of Directive 2008/57/EC, - the requirements for the content of the Network Statement, which are set out in Directive 2012/34/EC, Article 27 and necessary for operation, to any rail transport undertaking operating on its network, the elements relating to the infrastructure characteristics, Annex IV,

-UTP WAG
+• the information available on the freight wagon rolling stock and the requirements regarding maintenance from the

-Rolling Stock TSI
+UTP WAG Rolling Stock TSI